Menu

 https://www.timestables.co.uk/multiplication-tables-check/

-This half term in Maths, the units will cover multiplication and division.
+This term in Maths, the units will cover money, time, shape, statistics and position/direction.
 We will continue to develop our skills and knowledge through concrete (practical resources), pictorial and abstract methods.
 Once confident through fluency, the children will be stretched through reasoning and problem solving.

 Examples: